Antiferromagnetic Ising model in a triangular vortex lattice of quantum fluids of light: Results

 We use a planar 2$\lambda$ GaAs-based microcavity with embedded InGaAs quantum wells~\cite{Cilibrizzi_APL2014} held at $\approx$4 K in a closed-cycle helium cryostat.
-Using a reflective phase-only spatial light modulator (SLM), we transform an incident nonresonant single-mode continuous-wave laser beam into an ordered honeycomb array of smaller Gaussian beams focused onto the microcavity plane (see schematic bottom panel in Fig.~\ref{fig1}\textbf{a})~\cite{Topfer_Optica}.
-The nonresonant pump is tuned at the first Bragg minimum of the microcavity reflectivity stop-band to avoid heating of the sample (1.5578 eV).
-The $x$-spacing between centres of honeycomb pump cells ($D=11.5~\mu \textrm{m}$) is chosen so as to obtain trapped polariton condensates in the centre of each cell~\cite{Alyatkin_NatComm}.
-Trapped condensates form due to the repulsive interactions between polaritons and the injected exciton reservoir.
-Polaritons drift away from the pumped region towards the potential minima of the pump-induced landscape, where they condense~\cite{Askitopoulos2013, Askitopoulos_PRB2015, Schneider_2016}.
-Thus, our excitation profile effectively leads to formation of a triangular lattice of potential minima as shown schematically in Fig.~\ref{fig1}\textbf{a} (bottom panel).
+Using a reflective phase-only spatial light modulator (SLM), we transform an incident nonresonant single-mode continuous-wave laser beam into an ordered honeycomb array (the dual of the triangular lattice) of small Gaussian beams focused onto the microcavity plane (see schematic in Fig.~\ref{fig1}B)~\cite{Topfer_Optica}.
+The nonresonant circularly polarized pump is tuned at the first Bragg minimum of the microcavity reflectivity stop-band to avoid heating of the sample (1.5578 eV).
+As we show in the Supplementary Material, at the pump power used in experiments, trapped polariton condensate inherits the polarization state from the pump even under nonresonant excitation~\cite{Gnusov2020}.
+This allows us to excite a single energy state corresponding to polaritons with a predominant pseudo-spin and make therefore, a ``clean'' system without energy splitting (between $\upsigma^+$ and $\upsigma^-$ components).

-Figure~\ref{fig1}\textbf{b} shows polariton condensation into a macroscopic coherent state containing multiple vortices across the lattice for a pump power above condensation threshold ($P_\mathrm{thr}$) unlike previous observations in square~\cite{Ohadi_2018Synchr,Berloff_2017,Topfer_Optica}, triangular~\cite{Topfer_Optica}, and Lieb~\cite{Alyatkin_NatComm} optical lattices.
-Each cell possesses a donut shaped condensate profile corresponding to the superposition of the first excited modes of the trap.
-Time-integrated measurement of the reciprocal space photoluminescence (PL) in Fig.~\ref{fig1}\textbf{c} also reveals a dominant donut shaped intensity profile.
+The short distance between the pump spots ($d=6.6~\upmu \textrm{m}$) is chosen so as to obtain trapped polariton condensates in the centre of each cell (i.e. in the region between six pumping spots)~\cite{Alyatkin_NatComm}.
+Physically, polaritons become trapped in this region due to their strong repulsive interactions with the pump-injected background exciton reservoir~\cite{Askitopoulos2013, Askitopoulos_PRB2015, Schneider_2016}.
+In Supplementary Note 1 we show that for larger honeycomb cells ($d=8.8~\upmu \textrm{m}$) the polaritons mostly condense on top of the pump spots instead of becoming trapped, underlining the importance of tuning the pump parameters.